zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/dapper.md

 Dapper is a micro-ORM created by the team behind Stack Overflow.
 Dapper is a simple object mapper for .NET and owns the title of **King of Micro ORM** in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
 An ORM is an Object Relational Mapper responsible for mapping between a database and a programming language.

-  - Dapper is a popular open source Object-Relational Mapping (ORM) Library for .NET.
+  - Dapper is a popular open-source Object-Relational Mapping (ORM) Library for .NET.
   - It makes it easy to work with data in your application by mapping objects to tables in a database.
   - Dapper is fast, reliable, and well-tested and has been used in production by some of the world's largest companies for many years.
   - It is very easy to use and has a lot of features that make it a powerful tool for data access.

 ## Is Dapper faster than Entity Framework?

-Yes, Dapper is faster than Entity Framework for CRUD operation (querying and saving) due to its simplicity.
-Unlike EF Core, it doesn't have to add all complexity, such as tracking values, writing inefficient SQL queries, and supporting features like lazy loading and all inheritance by default.
+Yes, Dapper is faster than Entity Framework for CRUD operations (querying and saving) due to its simplicity.
+Unlike EF Core, it doesn't have to add all the complexity, such as tracking values, writing inefficient SQL queries, and supporting features like lazy loading and inheritance by default.

 However, EF Core is relatively very fast as well.
 The question about which ORM is the best for you should be more about if you want to write most of your SQL query (Dapper) or if you prefer to write LINQ and have EF Core write the SQL query for you.

-For a better comparisons, see [Dapper vs Entity Framework (EF6 or EF Core)](https://www.learndapper.com/dapper-vs-entity-framework)
+For a better comparison, see [Dapper vs Entity Framework (EF6 or EF Core)](https://www.learndapper.com/dapper-vs-entity-framework)

 ## How does Dapper work?